RefairDev/Refair_theme/README.txt

 1. In your admin panel, go to Appearance > Themes and click the Add New button.
 2. Click Upload Theme and Choose File, then select the theme's .zip file.
 Click Install Now.
 3. Click Activate to use your new theme right away.
+4. To use Refair plugin functionalities, create a materials, providers, deposits page with corresponding page template

 == Frequently Asked Questions ==